anotheri/cleverstack-visualCaptcha-demo/article.md

 - [jQuery plugin](https://github.com/emotionLoop/visualCaptcha-frontend-vanilla);
 - [Angular JS directive](https://github.com/emotionLoop/visualCaptcha-frontend-angular).

-### Enhanced UX and UI.
+### Enhanced UX and UI

 The UX and UI were improved for the new version of visualCaptcha.
-Also we have prepared several demo pages with using different backend and frontend technologies:
+Also we have prepared several demo pages using different backend and frontend technologies:

 - [PHP and jQuery Demo](http://demo.visualcaptcha.net/ "visualCaptcha PHP and jQuery Demo")
 - [Node.js and Vanilla JS Demo](http://node.demo.visualcaptcha.net/ "visualCaptcha Node.js and Vanilla JS Demo")